Magnitude-Surveys/gpg/content/electromagnetics/electromagnetic_data.md

 1. One can have a "`bucking" coil<electromagnetic_bucking_coil>` or "compensator" that provides a magnetic field at the receiver, which has the same amplitude and phase as the primary field but is in the opposite direction.
-As a result *H⃗*<sub>*p*</sub> is annihilated at the receiver, (eg. aircraft systems.
+As a result $`\vec{H}_p`$ is annihilated at the receiver, (eg. aircraft systems.
 Lab systems, EM-31).

 <figure class="align-center">
 <img src="./images/BuckingCoil_Altitude.png"
 alt="./images/BuckingCoil_Altitude.png" />
 </figure>

-1. There can be a direct link between the transmitter and receiver through a connecting cable.
+2. There can be a direct link between the transmitter and receiver through a connecting cable.
 This allows for a phase reference and hence the field, which is adjusted for amplitude loss due to geometrical spreading, can be subtracted from the measured signal.